cagankpln/CCL-CLAM-Cox/README.md

 Pipeline:

-#NOTE: If you are on a windows machine, please see "wsi_core/WholeSlideImage.py", "extract_features_fp.py" and "vis_utils/heatmap_utils.py" scripts and change the necessary places as instructed.
-Also please make sure to create an environment according to the "environment.yml" file.
+#Please make sure to create an environment according to the "environment.yml" file.
+If you are on a windows machine, please see "wsi_core/WholeSlideImage.py", "extract_features_fp.py" and "vis_utils/heatmap_utils.py" scripts and change the necessary places as instructed.

 cd CCL-CLAM-Cox